 Kentucky is known as one of the top states for hand crafted arts, and

-it’s also home to many outstanding crafts fairs and festivals.
+it’s also home to many outstanding arts and crafts festivals.
 Held

 annually in locations as diverse as Whitesburg, Midway and Louisville,